John D. Winters

 John David Winters (December 23, 1916 – December 9, 1997) was an American historian at Louisiana Tech University in Ruston, Louisiana.
 He is known for his monograph The Civil War in Louisiana, which was published in 1963, released in paperback in 1991, and is still in print.
-When published, it was the first and only single volume history covering events in Louisiana from 1861-1865.
+When published, it was the first and only single volume history covering events in Louisiana from 1861 to 1865.

 Background

 Winters was born to John David Winters, Sr. (1891–1944), and the former Estrella Fancher (1890–1958) in rural McCool in Attala County in central Mississippi.
 His family moved and he was reared in Lake Providence, the seat of East Carroll Parish in northeastern Louisiana.
 His parents are interred at Lake Providence Cemetery.

 He earned the Bachelor of Arts, Master of Arts, and Doctor of Philosophy degrees from Louisiana State University in Baton Rouge.
 During World War II, Winters served in the Pacific Theatre, but his obituary does not list the branch of service.